tagspaces/documentation/docs/ui/userinterface.md

 - **(1) Name** - Shows the complete name of the folder.
 Clicking the **RENAME** button located above (1) with switch the area to edit box, where you can change the name of the folder.
 - **(2) Tags** - Show the tags added to this folder.
 Clicking on this area will open a dropdown where you can choose additional tags which will be assigned to this folder.
-- **(3) Description** <profeature /> - Shows the description assigned to the current folder.
+- **(3) Description** <ProFeature /> - Shows the description assigned to the current folder.
 Clicking on the **EDIT** will turn the description area in a edit box, where you can adjust the description of this folder.
 Plain text and markdown formats are supported.
 - **(4) Date modified** - Show the date and the time when this folder was last modified.
-- **(5) Color** <profeature /> - Shows the color which is assigned to this folder.
+- **(5) Color** <ProFeature /> - Shows the color which is assigned to this folder.
 Clicking in the color area (5) will open a dialog for changing the color of the folder.
 - **(6) Path** - Shows the complete path of the folder.
-- **(7) Thumbnail** <profeature /> - This area shows the current thumbnail of the folder.
+- **(7) Thumbnail** <ProFeature /> - This area shows the current thumbnail of the folder.
 Clicking on the **CHANGE THUMBNAIL** button will open a dialog, where can choose a new thumbnail for the folder.

 ## Dark mode